Our Volunteer Babywearing Educators

 Alex Sparrow – Raleigh

 Alex lives in Raleigh, NC with her 4 yr old son and 18 month old daughter.
 Her family can be found enjoying their love for outdoor things like camping and hiking.
-If you haven’t been to a babywearing meeting, you still might have had a chance to meet Alex as she works part time at Grow, the family boutique.
+If you haven’t been to a babywearing event, you still might have had a chance to meet Alex as she works part time at Grow, the family boutique.
 As an ABE, she loves learning about and teaching tandem carries.
 The woven wrap is her go to carrier, especially brands like Vatanai and Kokadi for their long tapered tails, and Shiny Star Designs for its local origins.
 Alex is one of two educators in our local chapter to have reached ABE level.

 Jenifer Swindell- Cary

 Jen lives in southern Wake County with her husband and son.
 She is a full time Pastor in Holly Springs and loves to work on home improvement projects, do graphic design, and yoga in her spare time.
-She attended her first BWI meeting while still pregnant and jumped in quickly as a volunteer.
+She attended her first BWI event while still pregnant and jumped in quickly as a volunteer.
 She is passionate about babywearing and how important it was to helping her parent better and is passionate about spreading the word about babywearing.
 Jen loves ring slings the most and has one with her at all times in case the toddler insists on “uppies!”
 Jen is known for her warm and welcoming smile and being an excellent listener.

 Katherine Troutman- Chapel Hill

 Kelly Collins- Cary